thinkcompany/think_dev-standards/development-standards/accessibility.md

 In using text on a web page, accessibilities concerns focus on ensuring a high level of visibility for the content.
 If a text-color and its background do not contrast enough, many users will not be able to read it.
 Standard text and images of text should have a contrast ratio of 4.5:1.
 Large scale text (font-size of at least 18 point, or 14 with bold) need only contrast at a 3:1 ratio.

-A good guide to this can be found at http://haltersweb.github.io/Accessibility/font-sizing-and-contrast.html, and you can directly test your text & background colors' contrast ratio at http://webaim.org/resources/contrastchecker/.
+A good guide to this can be found at [Halters Web](http://haltersweb.github.io/Accessibility/font-sizing-and-contrast.html), and you can directly test your text & background colors' contrast ratio at [Web Aim Contrast Checker](http://webaim.org/resources/contrastchecker/).

 #### Lists